cyberhiker/compliance-docs/PS-Policy.md

 The access and use of Information Technology (IT) resources shall be in compliance with applicable Federal Information Processing Standards (FIPS) and National Institute of Standards and Technology (NIST) Special Publications, International Organization for Standards (ISO) and [Company Name] policies and standards.

 ## 4.1 Position Categorization
-* [Company Name] shall assign a risk designation to all positions and establishes screening criteria for individuals filling those positions.
+* [Company Name] assigns a risk designation to all positions and establishes screening criteria for individuals filling those positions.
 The organization reviews and revises position risk designations once every two years.
-* Management responsibilities must include ensuring that employees, contractors, and third-party users are properly briefed on their information security roles and responsibilities prior to being granted access to sensitive information or information systems.
+* Management responsibilities include ensuring that employees, contractors, and third-party users are properly briefed on their information security roles and responsibilities prior to being granted access to sensitive information or information systems.
 Ensure that employees, contractors, and third-party users are provided with guidelines to state security expectations of their role within the organization.
 * Ensure that employees, contractors, and third-party users conform to the terms and conditions of employment, which includes the organization’s information security policy and appropriate methods of working.
 * Ensure that employees, contractors, and third-party users achieve a level of awareness on security relevant to their roles and responsibilities within the organization